Cerelog-ESP-EEG/3D-print-Case/README.md

 # 3D-Printed Case

-This repository contains the files and instructions for a custom 3D-printed enclosure.
+This repository contains the files and instructions for a custom 3D-printed enclosure to put your Cerelog ESP-EEG inside of

 ## Preview